Accessible Learning Labs — Knowledge Resource

 Scholarly Foundations

-The strongest scholarly foundations for inclusive facilitation cluster around four pillars: Universal Design for Learning, inclusive and participatory design, organizational change and capacity building, and the disability studies and critical equity scholarship that grounds the whole.
+The strongest foundations for inclusive facilitation cluster around four pillars: Universal Design for Learning, inclusive and participatory design, organizational change and capacity building, and the disability studies and critical equity scholarship that grounds all three.
 A practical rule drawn from this literature:

 For the artifact

-Audit digital content for perceivability, operability, and robustness.
-The technical floor — necessary, but not sufficient.
+WCAG — Audit digital content for perceivability, operability, understandability, and robustness.
+The technical floor: necessary, but not sufficient.

 For the experience

-Evaluate whether the learning experience offers multiple means of engagement, representation, and expression — designed for variability, not the average.
+UDL — Evaluate whether the learning experience offers multiple means of engagement, representation, and expression — designed for variability, not the assumed average.

 For the system